datadiversitylab/datadiversitylab.github.io/src/team/md-nafis-ul-alam-michael.md

 memberBio: Md has a background in statistical and computational genomics.
 He specializes in the analysis of DNA sequence data and genome assembly.
 His PhD is co-advised by Rod Wing.
 He is presently focused on developing phylogenomic methods for ancestral reconstruction within the eukaryotic domain.
-Michael is co-advised by Dr. Rod A. Wind (Professor at Plant Science, University of Arizona)
+Md is co-advised by Dr. Rod A. Wind (Professor at Plant Science, University of Arizona)
 tags: